 - Club creates and completes their own project related to preserving the health and quality of aquatic habitats: (Must be another project not listed) 50 points

-As part of your school’s FWC High School Fishing Conservation Project, you can earn points and the chance to win prizes by participating in our 2nd annual virtual fishing tournament!
+As part of your school’s School Fishing Club Program Conservation Project, you can earn points and the chance to win prizes by participating in our 2nd annual virtual fishing tournament!
 The top three schools in the tournament will receive points towards your club’s conservation project point total at the end of the year.
 Submit your catches on the iAngler Tournament app as you get out on the water to get in on the action.

 - 1st place overall school in tournament: 200 points

 - 2nd place overall school in tournament: 150 points

 - 3rd place overall school in tournament: 100 points

 - Bass - Spotted Bass

 - Bass - White Bass